 As this is an experienced Beginner Level tutorial, you will know how to make the basic mixture, and this is virtually the same for the embeds.

-Embeds One: Place a sieve over a large bowl and add the Bicarbonate of Soda and the Citric Acid and carefully push through the sieve into a large mixing bowl or jug.
+Embeds One: Place a sieve over a large bowl and add the Bicarbonate of Soda, Citric Acid, and Cream Of Tartar and carefully push through the sieve into a large mixing bowl or jug.
 This is to eliminate any lumps.

 Embeds Two: Add the Watermelon Red Powdered Lake and mix well through the mixture, again ensure all small lumps of dye are broken up into powder.

-Embeds Three: Begin to moisten the mixture using either Isopropyl Alcohol or Witch Hazel in a spritz bottle.
+Embeds Three: Begin to moisten the mixture by adding and mixing in your chosen fixed oil and spraying with either Isopropyl Alcohol or Witch Hazel.

 Embeds Four: You can see the more moist the mix becomes, the darker it looks, this is normal.
 Once the mixture holds together in your hand, and looks like damp sand, it is ready to mould.